Grand Prix of Indianapolis: Past winners

+Summaries

+2020

 Due to the COVID-19 pandemic, the GMR Grand Prix was moved from its traditional May date to July 4 weekend.
 It became part of the NASCAR Big Machine Hand Sanitizer 400 weekend, and was part of a doubleheader on Saturday with the Pennzoil 150 of the Xfinity Series.
 Scott Dixon dominated the race, running away from the field after a full-course caution shuffled the standings on lap 36.
 Dixon had made his second pit stop under green on lap 33, but three laps later Oliver Askew crashed hard in turn 14.
 The leaders subsequently pitted under the caution, allowing Dixon to cycle up to the front of the pack.
 After the green came back out, Dixon chased down leader Graham Rahal and took the lead on lap 48.
 Despite Rahal only making two pit stops - compared to three by Dixon - Dixon was able to cruise over the final twenty laps, and he won by 19.9469 seconds.
 It was Dixon's first victory (after three second places) in the GMR Grand Prix, and Dixon's first victory at the Indianapolis Motor Speedway since winning the 2008 Indianapolis 500.

-2020 (Intercontinental GT Weekend - two races)
+Fall race

+The Harvest Grand Prix was a two-race doubleheader, held on the weekend of the Intercontinental GT Challenge.